Obesity: The "Big" Picture

 Obesity is now a worldwide problem.
 The International Obesity Task Force reported in 2004 that roughly 1.7 billion people worldwide weigh too much.
 Of those, about 312 million are defined as obese.
 At that time, the world population was 6.2 billion.
 Thus, one out of every 4 persons on earth was already overweight!
 As of early 2018, the world population is 7.6 billion.

 According to Roland Sturm, PhD, senior economist at Rand Corp., obesity has about the same association with chronic health conditions as does 20 years of aging.
 This greatly exceeds the impact of smoking or problem drinking on overall health.
 In other words, becoming obese is a lot harder on the body than smoking or drinking.

 Listed below is a quick summary of some of the serious health problems associated with obesity:

 • Diabetes Mellitus: An all-too-often companion to obesity is diabetes, which is a very serious health problem.
 Obesity leads to insulin resistance, which, in turn leads to type 2 diabetes.
-Until recently, type 2 diabetes was thought to only affect adults.
+In the past, type 2 diabetes was thought to mostly affect adults.
 However, an alarming increase in type 2 diabetes has been seen in children.
 This is thought to be directly related to the increase in obesity in this age group (Sinha R, et al. 2002).

 • Heart Disease: A variety of diseases of the heart occur at higher rates in the obese: angina (Wilson PWF, et al. 2002); atrial fibrillation (Wang TJ, et al. 2004); coronary heart disease (Manson JE, et al. 1990) (Wilson PWF, et al. 2002); and heart failure (Kenchaiah S, et al. 2002).